Friday 21 January 2022

-In this online conversation, Justin Keene will present his ongoing project ‘Walls in the Riverbed’.
+In this online conversation, Justin Keene presented his ongoing project ‘Walls in the Riverbed’.

 Based in the UK, Justin Keene (b.
 1989) directs his photographic lens on South Africa, where his parents lived.
 Across his lyrical and poetic imagery, Keene explores concepts of identity and representation, as well as his conflicting relationship with this country, its colonial legacy and the so-called ‘born free’ generation.
 His current body of work, ‘Walls in the Riverbed’, examines colonial archives depicting South Africa’s early diamond mining industry — using his personal connection with the topic to interpret the representation of imperial legacies.